 The CCSD Fire Department responds to various emergencies, including fires, vehicle collisions, hazardous materials spills, and medical and public assistance calls.
 The department has over 165 sworn personnel in the Operations Division, which has units devoted to fire suppression, training, and emergency medical services.
-The department currently staffs eight engine companies, one ladder truck company, six ambulances, and a command officer each day on a 24-hour basis.
-Also in the Elk Grove area, eight grass engines and other specialty apparatus are staffed using these personnel as seasons and emergency circumstances dictate their use.
-Specialty apparatus includes one heavy foam unit, a heavy rescue vehicle, a mass decontamination trailer, a mass casualty incident trailer, and a swift water rescue boat.
-The department provides ambulance transportation and pre-hospital care for the cities of Elk Grove and Galt.
-The department employs over 80 paramedics and over 60 emergency medical technicians (EMTs).
-The Department operates six full-time ambulance companies.
+The department currently staffs eight Type 1 engine companies (designed to fight structure fires), one ladder truck company, six-seven ambulances, and a command officer each day on a 24-hour basis.
+Also in the Elk Grove area, The Department also operates six eight grass Type III engines (for fighting wildland and grass fires) and other specialty apparatus are staffed using these personnel as seasons and emergency circumstances dictate their use.
+Specialty apparatus includes one heavy foam unit, a heavy rescue vehicle, a mass decontamination trailer, a mass casualty incident trailer, two flood boat response trailers (containing eight boats total) and a swift water rescue boat.
+The department provides ambulance transportation and pre-hospital care throughout its service area, including for the cities of Elk Grove and Galt.
+The department employs over 80 100 paramedics and over 60 47 emergency medical technicians (EMTs).
+The Department's operates six-seven full-time ambulance companies are staffed and operate 24 hours a day.